 Road transport is the most common mode of transportation in Pakistan.
 It has been a major source of income for the country and its people since independence.
 The government provides various incentives to encourage the use of this form of transport, including tax breaks and exemptions.

 Pakistan has a total road network of 260,048 kilometers.
 This includes 127,548 kilometers of paved roads and 132,500 kilometers of unpaved roads.
 The main road network in Pakistan is managed by the National Highway Authority (NHA).

 Passenger Transportation in Pakistan:

 Passenger transportation is an important part of road transport in Pakistan.
 There are several different modes of passenger transportation available in the country, including buses, cars, and rickshaws.

-Buses in Pakistan are one of the best ways of public transport in pakistan for many cities with good passenger carrying capacity.
-Companies are modernizing their fleet with latest buses, imported from different bus manufacturers in world like China, Korea and Japan specially in past ten years.
+Buses in Pakistan are one of the best ways of public transport in Pakistan for many cities with good passenger carrying capacity.
+Companies are modernizing their fleet with the latest buses, imported from different bus manufacturers in the world like China, Korea, and Japan, especially in the past ten years.
 Some of the buses are being assembled here in Pakistan where the main parts are imported from abroad.
-Most of these bus operators use Daewoo, Yutong, KingLong, Volvo and Higer luxury buses.
+Most of these bus operators use Daewoo, Yutong, KingLong, Volvo, and Higer luxury buses.

-There are several bus firms in Pakistan, unfortunately all of them are private and offer acceptable bus services around the country.
-Daewoo Express, Faisal Movers, Bilal Travels, Road Master, Waraich Express, Niazi Express, Skyways are some of the major bus operators.
+There are several bus companies in Pakistan, unfortunately, all of them are private and offer acceptable bus services around the country.
+Daewoo Express, Faisal Movers, Sada Bahar, Road Master, Waraich Express, Niazi Express, and Skyways are some of the major bus operators.
 You can also check out the list of the top 10 bus companies here.